AD | Featured

 YouTube is ideal when looking for how-to tutorials, or visual step-by-step guides.
 If you’re stuck on a particular part of the costume, you can always pause and go back to it.

-Or check out other online blogs, websites or forums for tip and tricks, or to get a second opinion.
-Here are some great resources for different costumes:
+Or check out other online blogs, websites or forums for tips and tricks, or to get a second opinion.
+Here are some great resources for different World Book Day costumes:

 - Pinterest has loads of options for Harry Potter costumes, especially if you are needing a house badge to attach to a jumper